monhacks/crystalinheritance/FEATURES.md

 ## Moves

 * Learnsets have been updated close to Gen VI, with missing moves replaced by similar, egg, TM, or event-exclusive moves.
 See data/pokemon/evos_attacks or data/pokemon/base_stats/<name> for level-up and TMHM learnsets.
+* HM moves do not require move deleter to overwrite.

 ## Battle Mechanics